mdfnam/QnA/Kinds of Words in Arabic.md

   <img src="https://github.com/mdfnam/QnA/assets/156814846/c389299f-9ea2-4768-95b6-69992878127c" width="450">
 </p>

+**Note:** Each word must unambiguously belong to one of these categories, with no room for belonging to two of them or any fourth category.

 ### Definition:
 - **Ism:** Part of speech in Arabic that indicates a meaning in itself and is not linked to time.
 - **Fi'l:** Part of speech in Arabic that indicates a meaning in itself and is also linked to time.
 - **Harf:** Part of speech in Arabic that conveys meaning only when followed by another word.

+**Note:**
+- Ism literally translates to 'name,' and a noun, which also signifies the name of something, which is why 'ism' is referred to as a noun.
+However, this doesn't imply that it belongs to the noun parts of speech only.
+- In Arabic, the subject (doer of the verb) and verb appear together in a single word.
+For example, `يَنْصُرُ` (yansuru) means “he helps”.
+That’s why we refer Fi’l as ‘More than a Verb’.
+- In Arabic grammar, the term "harf " is often referred to as a "particle“.
+These particles serve to connect words, convey relationships, and provide additional information in a sentence.
+Arabic particles in english are typically prepositions and conjunctions.

 ### Mapping Parts of Speech
 Parts of speech in English that correspond to parts of speech in Arabic are as follows: